North Carolina Layoffs — March 2020

 | Imperial Hotel Group, Inc. DBA Sheraton Imperial Hotel-Con. - COVID19 | Durham | 207 | Layoff |

-The most significant filing came from HMSHost - Charlotte Douglas International Airport - COVID19 at its Charlotte facility, reporting 815 affected workers.
+The biggest impact was at HMSHost - Charlotte Douglas International Airport - COVID19 at its Charlotte facility, reporting 815 affected workers.
 Quaintance-Weaver - COVID19 followed with 700 workers.

 Trend & Outlook